Neutrovertido/standard-drink-calculator/README.md

 # 💧 Standard Drink Calculator

 A simple, bilingual (English/Español) web app to calculate the amount of an alcoholic beverage needed to reach a desired number of US standard drinks, with optional dilution calculation.
+Features excellent decimal precision.

 👉 [Website Link](https://neutrovertido.github.io/standard-drink-calculator/). 🇬🇧/🇪🇸